dozingcat/Kumquats/assets/doc/about.md

 to know the more obscure words like AA, AE, OD, QI, and ZA.
 By default, letter sequences that don't form valid words are highlighted in red.
 For increased difficulty, in the preferences screen you can choose to highlight invalid words only when all tiles have been placed, or not at all.
+You can also choose whether Q tiles can be treated as QU, which makes them easier to play.

 ![](resource:assets/doc/obscure.png)